• Skip to primary navigation

 Instructions

-• Coarsely chop all of the shrimp, or slice into 1/2 inch pieces and pulse in a food processor.
+• Slice the shrimp into ½ inch pieces and pulse in a food processor.

 • Reserve half of the chopped shrimp.
 Put the remaining shrimp in a food processor and process to as fine a paste as you can, adding a good pinch of salt.